armory/documentation/docs/2. user guide/expression_language.md

 - troubleshooting tips

-The expression language within Spinnaker is used to pass information between stages of a pipeline.
-Some common use cases would be:
-- Getting build information from Jenkins
-- Passing image names from one stage to another
-- Retrieving a user's manual judgement response

 The expression language is a powerful tool that you can use to add logic and decision making to your pipelines.
 While a lot of the time you will probably use it to evaluated variables, it can do a lot more.
 You can write straight Java/Groovy into it.
 This means you can do transformations, filters, maps, etc. You can use it to branch your pipeline into different directions.

+Some of the most common uses include:
+- Getting build information from Jenkins
+- Passing image names from one stage to another
+- Retrieving a user's manual judgement response

 Before we go into examples and troubleshooting, check out the guide on spinnaker.io for an detailed overview: [http://www.spinnaker.io/docs/pipeline-expressions-guide](http://www.spinnaker.io/docs/pipeline-expressions-guide)